Proficiency Testing Scheme

-The voluntary LBMA Proficiency Testing Scheme is designed for all GDL gold refiners to help improve their assaying accuracy against a large group of their peers.
+Proficiency Testing is a voluntary scheme designed for all GDL refiners to help improve their assaying accuracy against a large group of their peers.

 It is generally expected that refiners' laboratories will already be using well-established, validated methods of assaying, as well as their own quality control procedures.
 Proficiency Testing (PT) provides an important layer of external quality control to help validate these internal procedures.

-48 LBMA accredited gold refiners participated in the fifth annual Proficiency Testing Scheme in 2016.
-In addition, 15 non-Good Delivery companies were also given the opportunity to participate for the second time.
-This provided an excellent consensus for the scheme; the more that participate, the more robust the results.
+The sixth annual Proficiency Testing (PT) Scheme in 2017 included silver for the first time and 58 LBMA accredited gold and silver refiners participated (33 gold and silver, 13 gold only and 12 silver only).
+In addition, 10 non-Good Delivery companies were also given the opportunity to participate for the third time, seven of which participated for both gold and silver.
+This again provided an excellent consensus for the scheme; the more that participate, the more robust the results.

 How does PT differ from Proactive Monitoring?